DevDevinder/-SET09102_personal_portfolio/week11_requirements.md

 Much of the principles utilsised here have been covered in prior submissions of the portfolio e.g single responisbility, YAGNI, KISS.

-One that has stood out is my improvement of the principle DRY  as I have began examining my code more carefully and been more mindfull in thinking of ways to create new supporting methods to eliminate repeat code as discussed earlier regarding fig.3 as many buttons where using the same code which I had previously overlooked.
+One that has stood out is my improvement of the principle DRY  as I have began examining my code more carefully and been more mindfull in thinking of ways to create new supporting methods to eliminate repeat code, as discussed earlier regarding fig.3 many buttons where using the same code which I had previously overlooked.

 ### Test Code